OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 All URLs are passed to the app delegate, either at launch time or while the app is running or in the background.
 To handle incoming URLs, the delegate should implement methods to:

-- retrieve information about the URL and decide whether you want to open it
+- retrieve information about the URL and decide whether you want to open it,
-- open the resource specified by the URL
+- open the resource specified by the URL.

 More information can be found in the [archived App Programming Guide for iOS](https://developer.apple.com/library/archive/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html#//apple_ref/doc/uid/TP40007072-CH6-SW13 "Handling URL Requests") and in the [Apple Secure Coding Guide](https://developer.apple.com/library/archive/documentation/Security/Conceptual/SecureCodingGuide/Articles/ValidatingInput.html "Validating Input and Interprocess Communication").

 In addition, an app may also want to send URL requests (aka. queries) to other apps.
 This is done by:

-- registering the application query schemes that the app wants to query
+- registering the application query schemes that the app wants to query,
-- optionally querying other apps to know if they can open a certain URL
+- optionally querying other apps to know if they can open a certain URL,
-- sending the URL requests
+- sending the URL requests.

 All of this presents a wide attack surface that we will address in the static and dynamic analysis sections.